 - Ailments like Oja khsaya, carbuncle and abscess

-- There types of oedema and other diseases having swelling in one or the other part of the body
+- Three types of oedema and other diseases having swelling in one or the other part of the body

 - Forty eight types of diseases

-- One hundred forty types of diseases of Nanatmaja variety (diseases caused specifically by one Dosa)
+- One hundred forty types of diseases of Nanatmaja variety (diseases caused specifically by one Dosha)

-- Etiology , signs, symptoms and management of despicable individuals who are either very crapulent or emaciated
+- Aetiology , signs, symptoms and management of despicable individuals who are either very crapulent or emaciated

-- Useful and harmful nature of sleep, sleeplessness and excessive sleep along with their etiology and management
+- Useful and harmful nature of sleep, sleeplessness and excessive sleep along with their aetiology and management

 - Six therapeutic measures like Langhana, Brumhana etc.,

-- Under nourishment diseases caused by vitiation of blood.
-Viz. intoxication, fainting and syncope along with their etiology, signs and symptoms and treatment by medicines and regimen
+- Under-nourishment diseases caused by vitiation of blood.
+Viz. intoxication, fainting and syncope along with their aetiology, signs and symptoms and treatment by medicines and regimen

 - Rules of dietetics, food preparations which are wholesome and unwholesome by nature